sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaigns.md

 * [A/B Test Your Campaigns](#-AB-Test-Your-Campaigns)
 * [Campaign Statistics](#-Campaign-Statistics)

-The Campaigns page is the central hub for managing all of your marketing campaigns.
+The Campaigns page is the central hub for managing all of your email marketing campaigns.
 This is where you'll come to create new campaigns, store your campaign drafts, and monitor the performance of previous campaigns you've already sent.

 {% anchor h2 %}
 Create a New Campaign